Communication Planning as a Process

 Checklist icon

-2. PLANNING
+2. Planning

-Joint Planning Process Steps 3-6
+Joint Planning Process Steps Three-Six

 • Who does this opportunity or problem affect?

-• Set goals and objectives
+• Set goals and objectives.

-• Determine strategies and tactics
+• Determine strategies and tactics.

-• Set out specific approaches and mechanisms for employment
+• Set out specific approaches and mechanisms for employment.

-• Include drafts of all proposed material
+• Include drafts of all proposed material.

-• Develop themes, messages and talking points
+• Develop themes, messages and talking points.

-• Create an evaluation plan
+• Create an evaluation plan.

 Megaphone icon

-3. IMPLEMENTATION
+3. Implementation

-Joint Planning Process Step 7
+Joint Planning Process Step Seven

 Use strategic implementation by focusing on stakeholder management, content management and organizational considerations to carry out the plan.
 Remember, implementation is about communicating with impact at the speed of relevance.